[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Well, he told me I wasn’t allowed inside, if that counts.”

 “Do you always have to come back here to see your friends?”
-She chuckles, much like the did the first night we met, as she lamented her then-future marriage…

-“It went wonderfully, lovelier than I could have possibly dreamed,” she says wistfully.
-“Everyone was very impressed, and adored what I had made…it is a shame.
-But I do not regret it.”
+“Oh, that!”
+I clasp my hands together enthusiastically, thinking of the joy it brought me…yet, I soon remember the sorrow as well.
+“It went wonderfully, lovelier than I could have possibly dreamed.
+Everyone was very impressed, and adored what I had made…it is a shame.
+Yet I do not regret it.”

 “Even if you don’t share it with others, at least you can still bake, right?”

-“Not nearly as often, but…” her voice becomes strained. “…I am happy.
-It is…not as awful as I thought it would be, truly.”
-Oh gods, she’s such a horrible liar…
+“Not nearly as often, but…I am happy.
+It is…not as awful as I thought it would be.
+Truly.”

 “…Never mind.
 It’s nothing.”